-5. Conclusions
+6. Conclusions

-We study the private benefits obtained by target company CEOs in successful merger and acquisition transactions.
+We study the personal benefits obtained by target company CEOs in successful merger and acquisition transactions.
 Our research is motivated by frequent news reports of large agency conflicts in M&A bargaining situations.
 The magnitude of the CEO wealth increases that we document appear roughly in line with the permanent income streams that they sacrifice by selling their firms.
 We find that target CEOs obtain wealth increases with a median of \$4 to \$5 million and a mean of \$8 to \$11 million.
 These financial benefits arise mostly from stock and option appreciation, though a majority of CEOs also receive substantial golden parachute payments.
 Some CEOs receive last-minute financial benefits when their boards of directors vote to approve mergers, as 12 percent have their golden parachutes increased and 28 percent receive a variety of additional cash bonuses.
 The extra payments, when made, typically add millions of dollars to the CEO's merger gains.

 Regression analysis indicates an inverse association between the CEO's monetary benefits and their new status (if any) in the merged firm.
 About half of the target CEOs in our sample become officers of the buyer, with a handful ascending into top management positions.
 While these executives receive higher compensation than before, we find that their new positions are hazardous, with extremely high departure rates in the three years following completion of the transaction.
 A large majority of those executives who do lose their new jobs are compensated through large severance payments.
+Those CEOs who leave the firm usually end up retired or working outside the private sector; only a small minority of our sample obtain new CEO posts elsewhere.